Do knee braces really work for dogs?

 A study done at Colorado State Veterinary School showed surgery wins out over bracing 98% to 85% for owner satisfaction.
 So though not perfect, there is merit in bracing dogs that CAN NOT have surgery.

-University of Georgia Veterinary school did a study in a gait lab (complex measuring camera model.)
+University of Georgia Veterinary School did a study in a gait lab (complex measuring camera model.)
 It showed the braces cause a shift in the knee motion when a dog puts its weight on the leg (when the bad motion happens).
-Though it is not clear if this means that the brace stops the bad motion.
+However, it is not clear if this means that the brace stops the bad motion.

 Most credible companies are supporting more research to validate what they have seen with thousands of successful patients.
-In the end, there will always be skeptics.
+However, there will always be skeptics.

-In human medicine, we do surgery AND a brace because insurance pays for both, In veterinary medicine, generally we choose surgery OR brace.
+In human medicine, we do surgery AND a brace because insurance pays for both.
+In veterinary medicine, we generally choose surgery OR a brace.

 Ultimately, how you help your dog is your choice.